gabona07/score-board/README.md

 # Score Board
-A team project by Gabriella Bona and Bendegúz Tajti
+A team project by Gabriella Bona and Bendegúz Tajti.
+This project shows all the data concerning recent football events.

 ## What have we learnt?